 If any of the following happen, stop taking Lisinopril generic health and tell your doctor immediately or go to Accident and Emergency at your nearest hospital:

-- swelling of the face, lips, mouth or throat, which may cause difficulty in swallowing or breathing;
+- swelling of the face, lips, mouth, tongue or throat, which may cause difficulty in swallowing or breathing;

 - pinkish, itchy swellings on the skin, also called hives or nettle rash;

 These are all very serious side effects.
 If you have them, you may have had a serious allergic reaction to Lisinopril generic health.
 You may need urgent medical attention or hospitalisation.

 Other side effects not listed above may also occur in some patients.
 Tell your doctor or pharmacist if you notice anything that is making you feel unwell.